junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 6013

-> by striking “had gross income of the exemption amount or more” in clause (iii) and inserting “had any gross income”; and
+> by striking “had gross income of the exemption amount or more” in clause (iii) and inserting “had any gross income”, and

 | | |
 |---|---|